James Bond: Bans and censorship by country

 Several James Bond novels, films, and video games have been banned, censored, or altered in several countries.

 2023 changes

-In February 2023, Ian Fleming Publications (who administers all Fleming's literary works), edited the Bond series as part of a sensitivity review.
-The April 2023 re-releases of the series are planned to tie into the 70th anniversary of Casino Royale, the first Bond novel.
-The new editions remove many references to race, with a disclaimer added at the beginning of each book, reading:
+In February 2023, Ian Fleming Publications (which administers all Fleming's literary works), edited the Bond series as part of a sensitivity review.
+The April 2023 re-releases of the series are planned to tie into the 70th anniversary of Casino Royale.
+The new editions remove a number of references to race, including some slurs, along with some disparagements of women and homosexuality.
+They include a disclaimer added at the beginning of each book, reading: